 Small Bulgy-style whales were found hidden around the park.
 It was part of the Lagoon Whale Watch and it’s almost definitely the work of the same people behind the “easter egg” signs last year.

 Construction of the new ride picked up again, slightly.
 There was a bit of news coverage on the ride again this summer, but no significant updates for now.

-Locks were added to Sky Ride restraints after an incident in August where a guest climbed out and hung by his hands from the outside and fell.
+There was an incident in August involving a guest that climbed out of a Sky Ride gondola and hung by his hands from the outside and fell.

 Like last year, Frightmares began a week earlier than shown on the schedule at the beginning of the season.
 All of the walk-throughs from last year were open again.

 Seance returned after not opening in 2020 and hundreds of jack-o-lanterns lit the pathway between Kiddie Land and Pioneer Village, becoming popular on social media.

 Lagoon’s Biergarten will remain open during the off-season again, 11am-7pm every day.

 In addition to the usual Black Friday discount, Lagoon is offering a loyalty rate for 2021 season passholders.